 Theme Proposed indicator Specifications / definitions Reporting requirements Data source/s and responsible agency Notes / limitations Security: Ensuring that transport users are protected from security risks 4.1 Security incidents Number of incidents detected and reported.
 For maritime this includes incidents reported by ports and offshore industry bodies, where the incidents meet the threshold as defined in the Maritime Security Act.
 For aviation this includes three types of possible event: • in-flight security incidents involving offences against the Aviation Crimes Act 1972 for aircraft which have been screened by the Aviation Security Service • airside security incidents involving offences against the Aviation Crimes Act 1972 at security designed aerodromes where the Aviation Security Service operates • airside incidents involving the introduction of dangerous goods into aircraft screened by the Aviation Security Service.
 Segmented by mode (maritime and aviation).
 Maritime incidents are monitored and reported by MNZ.
 Aviation incidents are monitored and reported by CAA. - 4.2 Perceived personal safety while using the transport system The assessment and reporting matrixes are different across modes.
 For land transport (including ferries), this refers to the percentage of respondents who self-reported feeling safe on their most recent journey: Journey is defined as 'travelling from one place to another at least in part along the road or rail network, and using any form/s of land based transport (e.g. car, bus, train, walk, cycle or ferries).
 Now thinking about any risks to your personal safety (such as attacks or abuse) during this journey, did you feel? (unsafe/ safe based on a 0-10 scale with 6+ indicating 'safe').
 For aviation, this refers to percentage of respondents who self-reported feeling 'safe and secure' or 'very safe and secure' or 'extremely safe and secure' to the question: 'Overall how safe and secure did you feel on your Segmented by mode.
 For land transport measure, further segmented by mode (bus, train, ferry, taxi/ride-share passenger) Land transport (including ferries): Waka Kotahi's Customer Experience and Behaviour Journey Monitor Survey.
 Aviation: Feel Safe Survey, managed by CAA & Avsec.
-Feel Safe Survey is carried out every 2 years from 2016/17.
+Feel Safe Survey is usually carried out every 2 years from 2016/17.
+The survey scheduled for 2020/21 was cancelled due to the impact of COVID-19 on international and domestic travel.